Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Variational and objective convergence with exponential rates

 \begin{theorem} Let $x\in \mathbb{R}^{n}$ and $y_{x}^{*}(\cdot)$ be an optimal trajectory for \eqref{OCP} (or \eqref{OCP shift}) governed by \eqref{eq: opt traj}.
 Suppose Assumptions \ref{f: nice} and \ref{main assumption} hold.
 Then

 In particular, $\lambda\,u_{\lambda}(y_{x}^{*}(t))\to \underline{f}$ exponentially fast when $t\to \infty$, regardless of the initial position $x\in \mathbb{R}^{n}$. \end{theorem}

-As we will soon-after show, Theorem \ref{thm: conv value opt} can be seen in fact as a corollary of Theorem \ref{thm: conv value quasiopt} in the next subsection.
-However the proof of Theorem \ref{thm: conv value opt} being simpler and instructive, we provide it next.
+As we show below, Theorem \ref{thm: conv value opt} is in fact a special case of Theorem \ref{thm: conv value quasiopt} in the next subsection.
+However, since the proof of Theorem \ref{thm: conv value opt} is simpler and more instructive, we present it first.

 \begin{proof} Recall $\tilde{u}_{\lambda}(\cdot) = u_{\lambda}(\cdot) - \underline{f}/\lambda$ and $\tilde{f}(\cdot) = f(\cdot) - \underline{f}$.
 Using the DPP as in Proposition \ref{prop: DPP} and Proposition \ref{Prop: h}, we know that the function